sockjs/sockjs-node/README.md

 ### Server instance

-Once you have instantiated `Server` class you can hook it to the [http server instance](http://nodejs.org/docs/v0.4.10/api/http.html#http.createServer).
+Once you have create `Server` instance you can hook it to the [http server instance](http://nodejs.org/docs/v0.4.10/api/http.html#http.createServer).

 ```javascript